Journalism & Media Grant Guidelines

 Documentary Film

-The Journalism and Media Program continues MacArthur’s deep legacy of supporting thought-provoking social issue documentary films through support of national and regional organizations that serve emerging to experienced nonfiction multimedia storytellers.
+The Journalism and Media Program continues MacArthur’s deep legacy of supporting thought-provoking social issue documentary films through support of national and regional organizations that serve that serve emerging to experienced nonfiction multimedia storytellers.
+This reflects our understanding of the important role of organizations and institutions for the independent documentary ecosystem.

-Filmmakers seeking production funds are encouraged to explore the funding opportunities offered by MacArthur’s partner organizations.
-These organizations deploy MacArthur resources in a way that allows many more filmmakers, artists, and journalists to find the support they need to tell stories that inform, engage, and compel viewers to make changes in themselves or their communities.
+We encourage filmmakers and film teams seeking support to explore the funding opportunities offered by MacArthur’s partner organizations.
+These organizations deploy MacArthur resources in a way that allows many more filmmakers, artists, and journalists to find the support they need to tell stories that inform, engage, uplift social movements, and compel viewers to make changes in themselves or their communities.

 Current Partners: